 Apply your sunscreen and makeup next if that’s your thing.

-Now this made my head go tilt…..tilt as we’ve often felt we need to cleanse the skin twice daily.
-After doing the once only a day cleanse my skin has felt so much better.
+In the beginning only cleansing once a day made my head go tilt…..tilt!
+We’ve often felt that we needed to cleanse our face twice daily.
+After doing “The once only a day skin cleanse” my skin has felt so much better.

 2. Exfoliate Your Face Regularly